<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=504843890528824&amp;ev=PageView&amp;noscript=1">

 Spider mite problems can sneak up fast — and once they’re established, they can be tough to control.

-That’s why homeowners across Idaho Falls and the Boise area count on Lawn Buddies for reliable spider mite control and complete plant health care services.
+That’s why homeowners across the Idaho Falls area count on Lawn Buddies for reliable spider mite control and complete plant health care services.

 Our Plant Health Care Services, including targeted spider mite control, can be added to your Complete Lawn Care Program.
 That means one easy plan for weed control, fertilization, grub control, and spider mite prevention — without the hassle.